cupid-ide/cupid/nuopcdocs/overview.rst

 level of technical interoperability among two or more components can be guaranteed if each component follows the technical rules defined by the NUOPC Layer.
-A component that follows the NUOPC Layer technical rules is considered to be :term:`NUOPC Layer compliant`.
+A component that follows the NUOPC Layer technical rules is considered to be NUOPC Layer compliant.

 ..  note:: **A Note on Terminology**

-    For brevity, throughout this document we will often use the term "NUOPC" to refer to the "NUOPC Layer software" that is the current technical implemenation of the NUOPC specification.
+    For brevity, throughout this document we will often use the term "NUOPC" to refer to the "NUOPC Layer software" that is the current technical implementation of the NUOPC specification.

     Also, the term "NUOPC component" is shorthand for a component that is NUOPC Layer compliant and can be used in NUOPC-based